Many patients who have suffered an injury due to medical malpractice wonder if they can bring medical malpractice claims or medical malpractice cases.

 Thankfully, the steps he took prevented a complete infection.
 However, he still lost most vision in the eye.
 He sued the first eye doctor for malpractice.
 He alleged the defendant failed to diagnose his condition.

-Rosenfeld Injury Lawyers has worked with many injured persons and their families after health care incidents harmed their lives in terrible ways.
-Schedule a no-obligation call today to see what you could obtain through court or settlement.
+Rosenfeld Injury Lawyers has worked with many injured persons and their families after healthcare incidents harmed their lives terribly.
+Schedule a no-obligation call with our medical malpractice attorneys today to see what you could obtain through court or settlement.